 >>Want us to help you get accepted?
-Schedule a free strategy call here.<<
+Schedule a free initial consultation here <<

 Article Contents

-8 min read
+6 min read

-There are only two medical schools in the UK that don’t require either the UCAT or the BMAT to apply.
+There are only two medical schools in the UK that don’t require either the UCAT to apply.
 The University of Buckingham Medical School and the University of Central Lancashire Medical School are the only two medical schools which do not require any admissions test to apply.
 However, there are some conditions and requirements you should know.

 Both universities accept applications from UK students and international applications through the UCAS application portal.
 Be sure to create an ideal UCAS timeline with the important dates and deadlines so you are well prepared for your medical school application!